Baimanight/Life_Timer/README.md

 ```bash
 Life 1s/2m/3h
 ```
-On the first run of the day, it will print a summary
+On the first run of the day, it will print a summary table Click the image to exit.

 []()